anabramos/k9sisters-project/README.md

 # K9 Sisters

 ## About K9 Sisters
 K9 Sisters is a website for dog sitting services in Amsterdam-West.
 It is my first project as part of the Diploma in Software Development at Code Institut.

 The K9 Sisters project is a user centric (static) Front-End Development website for dog sitting services in Amsterdam-West and sorroundings.
 It is targeted at dog owners who live and/or work in Amsterdam-West and who make use of dog sitting services regularly or esporadically.

 ### Comment to myself: add link to deployed website
 ### Comment to myself: add mockup images

+## User Experience (UX)
+The user experience for the website is build with 3 personas in mind.
+Each persona presents a different user story and has goals when accessing the website.

+### Personas
+- Persona 1: Frequent costumer
+- Persona 2: Sporadic costumer
+- Persona 3: Potential costumer (first time visitor)

 ## Design